ReactForBeginners/course-overview/lecture1/README.md

 In addition to accessing the BUTTONTEXT variable through *this.props.text*, the **App** component can also pass the data down to its own children, as it does.
 It initializes the **ButtonForm** component with the same props it got itself; we're simply passing the data down the chain.

-When the data reaches the ButtonForm, it's found its destination, as it's rendered as the descrption text above the button.
+When the data reaches the ButtonForm, it's found its destination, as it's rendered as the descrption text in the h3-tag above the button.

 This way of passing props down the chain - from parent to child - is how data is distributed in React.
-It's ** allways ** passed down the hirearchy, and it's allways passed as props.
+It's passed down the hirearchy, and it's passed as props.

 ### State

 The other way of storing data in React is in the component’s state.
-And unlike props - which the component seemingly can't change -  the state is mutable.
+And unlike props - which are immutable from the components perspective -  the state is mutable.

 So if you want the data in your app to change - for example based on user interactions - it must be stored in a component's state somewhere in the app.
-Or to be precise: at least some parts of the data has to be stored in a state.
+(Or to be precise: at least some parts of the data has to be stored in a state.)

-As mentioned previously, state is private and owned by one component; the state is never passed down the chain.
-If you want to pass the data on to a child of the component it **must be done using props.**
+As mentioned previously, state is private.
+It's owned by one component and it can't be passed down the chain.
+If you want to pass the data down to a child component, you'll have to pass is as a props.

 **Initializing state**

-To inittalize the state simply pass a **getInitialState()** to the component, and return whatever state you want your component to begin with.
+To initialize the state simply pass a **getInitialState()** to the component, and return whatever state you want your component to begin with.

 **Changing state**